souadmaniani/ft_containers/3-vector.md

          vector (InputIterator first, InputIterator last,
                  const allocator_type& alloc = allocator_type());
 	(copy) vector (const vector& x);
+- the purpose of the explicit keyword: To tell the compiler that a certain constructor may not be used to implicitly cast an expression to its class type.
 #### (destructor)
 	~vector();
 #### operator=